Xophmeister/jsSelecta/README.md

     selecta(data).where({someField: isType('Array')});

 ## Sorting Data
-As mentioned, `Array.prototype.sort()` is overridden by jsSelecta.
+As mentioned, `Array.sort()` (but not `Array.prototype.sort()`) is overridden by jsSelecta.
 The new `sort` function sorts based upon the arguments, which denote field names, in ascending order.
 Modifiers are available to change the sort order, by field:

     selecta(data).where(someCriteria).sort(selecta.desc('age',
                                            'surname');